0n0w1c/no-more-quality/readme.md

-# No More Quality - A fork of No Quality v0.1.3 by grandseiken
+# No More Quality

 Enjoy Space Age without Quality!

-## Removes:
+For best results, if adding to an existing save, it should be added before researching Quality.
+Can be removed at any time to restore the Quality mechanic to the game.

+#### Hides:

 * Quality modules
 * Quality tiers other than "normal"